Intelligent Automation vs. RPA: Difference Between the Two

 But when unstructured data is involved, RPA lacks scalability.
 Here in IA comes into the act.

-IA vs. RPA in Retail
+Intelligent Automation vs RPA in Retail

 Companies using IA use bots that are capable of thinking on their own.
 These bots help in improving the efficiency of an organization by fulfilling the orders received from the customers.